grantjenks/python-sortedcontainers/docs/sortedset.rst

    .. method:: x in S

-      Returns True if and only if *x* is an element in the set.
+      Return True if and only if *x* is an element in the set.

       :rtype: :class:`bool`

    .. _SortedSet.delitem:
    .. method:: del S[i]

-      Removes the element located at index *i* from the set.
+      Remove the element located at index *i* from the set.

    .. method:: del S[i:j]

-      Removes the elements from *i* to *j* from the set.
+      Remove the elements from *i* to *j* from the set.

    .. method:: S < S2